Operating Instruction 5.19.3.1 Driver's License Record Check

 System owned or leased vehicles or other equipment requiring a driver’s license, but not a rental vehicle subject to rental agency driver qualifications.

-Part 4.
+Part 6.
 Review of Driving Record

-Subpart A. Job Applicants
+Subpart A. Job applicants

-Prior to hiring an individual who will be required to drive a system vehicle, the human resources office shall obtain verification consistent with this guideline that the candidate has the requisite active, valid, appropriate driver's license.
+Prior to hiring an individual who will be required to drive a system vehicle, the human resources office shall obtain verification consistent with this operating instruction that the candidate has the requisite active, valid, appropriate driver license.
 If an employee is given a time frame in which to obtain a license after hire, the human resources office, in coordination with the hiring department, shall verify that the employee has obtained the required license within that time frame; failure to obtain a required license may be grounds for discipline or termination.

 Subpart B. Current Employees or Students Authorization Form

-Each authorized system user (employee or student) who wishes to drive a system vehicle must complete a form to permit the college, university or system office to obtain a driving record from each state in which he/she has held a driver's license in the past five years.
+Each authorized user (employee or student) who wishes to drive a system vehicle must complete a form to permit the college, university or system office to obtain a driving record from each state in which they held a driver’s license in the past five years.
 Completed authorization forms will be provided to the state Risk Management Division of the Department of Administration (RMD), and that office will obtain driving records from each applicable jurisdiction.
-A driving record shall be obtained from the state where the driver presently holds a license and each state in which the driver has held a license in the past five years.
+A driving record must be obtained from the state where the driver presently holds a license and each state in which the driver has held a license in the past five years.
 Driving records will be checked annually pursuant to written authorization.

-Subpart C. Driving Record Information
+Subpart C. Driving record information

-Part 5.
-Driver's License Loss
+Part 7.
+Driver’s License Loss

 Subpart A. Employees